kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 *[**Asparagusm** comment: Do you want a standard form notice that can be emailed to the developer?
 If so I suggest we add this as an annexure]*

-(b) your Application may be excluded from payouts from the KRE.
+(b) we may exclude your Application from receiving any payout from the KRE.

 11. **Remedying non-compliance**

 11.1.
-If your Application is determined to be not in compliance with these KRE Transaction Guidelines, in order to remedy the non-compliance (if capable of remedy) you must provide an updated version of the Application in each app store it is available evidencing that the Application is now in compliance.
+If we have determined your Application is not in compliance with these KRE Transaction Guidelines, in order to remedy the non-compliance (if capable of remedy) you must provide an updated version of the Application in each app store it is available evidencing that the Application is no longer in breach of these KRE Transaction Guidelines.

 11.2.
 Any payouts from the KRE the Application may have received during the period the Application was excluded from payouts from the KRE are forfeited.
-The forfeited KIN will be available within the overflow pool.
+Any KIN which is forfeitted pursuant to this section will form part of the KRE's overflow pool.

 *[**Asparagusm** comment: I've added that remedying a non-compliance does not entitle to the developer to missed payments.
 They will be left in the overflow pool, please confirm]*